senzing-garage/kubernetes-demo/docs/helm-kafka-postgresql/README.md

 If PVs and PVCs already exist, this step may be skipped.

 **Note:**  Senzing does not require Persistent Volumes.
-The volumes being created are for the PostgreSQL and RabbitMQ backing services.
+The volumes being created are for the PostgreSQL backing service.

 1. Create persistent volumes using
    [kubectl create](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#create).